westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ### Verifying The Disk

-For a system fullfilling all [prerequisites](prerequisite.md), a SATA host Aware or Host Managed disk can simply be connected directly to a SATA port of the host controller.
-After booting the system, the disk should be listed by the *lsscsi* utility.
+On systems that fulfill all [prerequisites](prerequisite.md), SATA Host Aware Disks and Host Managed Disks can be connected directly to SATA ports on the host controller.

+After booting the system, use the *lsscsi* utility to list all SCSI devices attached to the system and verify the presence of the newly-connected disk:

 ```plaintext
 # lsscsi -g